thugiang61/BulkyBookWeb2/README.md

 ## Configure Google authentication
 1. Every users will need a Google account in order to log in and interact with this app.
 This helps personalize each user's bookshelf.
-2. To enable Google sign in screen for users, you will need a __Google OAuth 2.0__ Client ID and Client secret configured using your __Google Console - API & Services__.
+2. To enable Google sign in screen for users, you will need a __Google OAuth 2.0__ Client ID and Client secret configured using __Google Console - API & Services__.
-3. Follow this step by step [instructions][google-signin-instructions] to setup a Client ID and secret, then store them in the project using __dotnet user-secrets__.
+3. Follow this step by step [instructions][google-signin-instructions] to setup a Client ID and secret, then store them in this project using __dotnet user-secrets__.
 4. As you can see in __Program.cs__ file, these 2 values will be accessed like this:
 ```C#
     if (builder.Environment.IsDevelopment())